improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 ```
 git add .
-git commit -m 'Lab 2 completed successfully'
+git commit -m "Lab 2 completed successfully"
 ```

 ## Extra Credit

 If you're looking for an extra challenge, take a look at [Jest Snapshot testing](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html).
 On first run, jest will generate a snapshot file that represents the rendered react component in a \_\_snapshots\_\_ folder.
 On subsequent runs it will compare the test result to the previous snapshot file.
 On a failure you will have to decide whether to fix the code, modify the test, or press 'u' to update the snapshot file with the new rendering.

 Snapshot testing can save you time from writing individual expect assertions on elements, by simply allowing you to review the snapshot file on any changes.
+It also serves as a useful "tripwire" to inform developers that they may have impacted components/logic they didn't intend to.

 Try creating a Snapshot test inside ProjectRow.test.js, or: